wilsonwong1990/kasm_workspaces_registry/README.md

 ### New schema version

-When a new schema version comes out, you just need to create a new branch that refrlects the new schema, for example `1.1` and make it the default branch.
+When a new schema version comes out, you just need to create a new branch that refrlects the new schema, for example `1.2` and make it the default branch.

 In the new branch, make any updates that are needed, when the changes are committed a new version will be built.

 Kasm Workspaces will automatically pull the version of the schema that it understands.

+**Updating to 1.17.x support**

+1.17.x changed the schema from 1.0 to 1.1, the main changes to this are the compatibility changes from a simple array to an array of objects, this allows us to tie the image used and the image size to the kasm version.
+In addition the top level name is removed as is top level uncompessed_size_mb as these are now available in the compatibility matrix (name is called image).
+Finally change references to 1.0 to 1.1 in `build_all_branches.sh` and `site/next.config.js`

 &nbsp;